 - Rarity is common, i.e., there are no general stores where everything is available for purchase.

-- Character turnover is common and having NPCs around provides some level of safety.
+- Character turnover (i.e., death or retirement) is not uncommon, thus having NPCs around provides some level of safety.

 More specifics on: